improvedk/improve.dk/source/_posts/reading-bits-in-orcamdf/reading-bits-in-orcamdf.md

 )
 ```

-The bit columns E-G's ordinal position is after D, but they'll continue to use the first “bit byte” until it's full.
+The bit columns E-G's ordinal position is after D, but they'll continue to use the first "bit byte" until it's full.
 The following diagram shows that the H smallint column is stored directly after the int column, and not until we add the 9th bit is a new bit byte added:

 image_43.png